Skip to main content

 Ratio Scale:

-The most comprehensive scale, encompassing order, equal intervals, and a meaningful zero, allowing for the full suite of mathematical operations.
+The most comprehensive scale, encompassing order, equal intervals, and a meaningful zero, allows for the full suite of mathematical operations.

 Example: Income, age, and height.